louiskueh/Caterpillar-Smart-pill-organiser/README.md

 * If any errors (usually on Windows) run `npm install --vs2015 -g windows-build-tools`
 * Run `npm start` to start the server
 * The server should be started at `localhost:65080`
-* local host is your current ip address
+* Local host is your current ip address
-* be sure to use HTTP instead of HTTPS
+* Be sure to use HTTP instead of HTTPS

 Our cloud server implementation is identicial, except that it is running on a Google Cloud VM instance
 * 35.246.29.217:65080/ (most likely not running now)

-# Pill
-* get times for next pill
-* when time reaches, emit indicator to pillbox as to which box to open next
-* once pill is taken record time taken

 # Responsibilities of the server
-* save relevant data to SQL database (resources/storage.db)
+* Save relevant data to SQL database (resources/storage.db)
-* repond to query from app/raspberry PI to database (e.g. medication details)
+* Respond to query from app/raspberry PI to database (e.g. medication details)
 * Process the pillbox state machine to determine which pill to open next

+# Pill
+* Get times for next pill
+* When time reaches, emit indicator to pillbox as to which box to open next
+* Once pill is taken record time taken

 # Example object